vikas-patel/eriyaz-learning-web/README.md

 to add more tests add them in test directory & include them in karma.conf.js.

 Steps to Deploy :-
-from cmd in eriyaz folder run following commands :
+make sure you have gulp installed (> npm install -g gulp) and other gulp dependencies that I have listed in devDependencies in package.json (> npm install) from cmd in eriyaz folder run following commands :
 > gulp clean
 > gulp rjs